LucasJanin/Home/HomeAssistant/macOccupancyTemplate/README.md

 So I decided to play with the template and the unifi sensor of the mac to achieve this target.

 The template sensor has 4 states:
-- Ethernet: Mac active and connected over ethernet
+- Desk: Mac active and connected to my monitor
 - Wifi: Mac active and connected to home wifi
 - Offsite: Mac active and connected outside of the home
 - Off: Mac not active

-It's not perfect due to a delay of the unifi sensor to find the Mac isn't connected by ethernet.
-Ideally, the Mac app companion will have a [ethernet sensor](https://github.com/home-assistant/iOS/issues/1184).

 ![Mac Occupancy TemplateLovelace](macOccupancyTemplateLovelace.png)